dependency-check/dependency-check-sonar-plugin/README.md

 sonar.dependencyCheck.htmlReportPath=${WORKSPACE}/dependency-check-report.html
 ```

 In this example, all supported reports (JSON, XML and HTML) are specified.
-This plugin prefer the JSON over the XML report.
+This plugin prefers the JSON over the XML report.
 At the moment the XML report isn't deprecated, but that might be an option in future.
 Only the JSON/XML report is required, however, if the HTML report is also available, it greatly enhances the usability of the SonarQube plugin by incorporating the actual Dependency-Check HTML report in the SonarQube project.

-The plugin tries to add Sonarqube-Issues to your project configuration files (e.g. pom.xml, *.gradle, package-json.lock).
-Please make sure, that this files are part of `sonar.sources`.
+This plugin tries to add SonarQube issues to your project configuration files (e.g. pom.xml, *.gradle, package-json.lock).
+Please make sure, that these files are part of `sonar.sources`.

 To configure the severity of the created issues you can optionally specify the minimum score for each severity with the following parameter.
 Specify a score of `-1` to completely disable a severity.